doctrine/dbal/docs/en/reference/query-builder.rst

 The ``andX()`` and ``orX()`` methods accept an arbitrary amount of arguments and can be nested in each other.

-There is a bunch of methods to create comparisions and other SQL snippets on the Expression object that you can see on the API documentation.
+There is a bunch of methods to create comparisons and other SQL snippets on the Expression object that you can see on the API documentation.

 Binding Parameters to Placeholders